qwj/python-vpn/README.rst

 Open server's UDP port :500 :4500 to your device.
 In device's system setting, add an "IPSec" (iOS) or "IPSec IKE PSK" (Android) node, write down the server address and password "yourpassword".
 Connect.

+If you prefer wireguard VPN, specify "-wg (port)" parameter and open server's (port) UDP port to your device.
+Paste the printed server public key to wireguard client settings, write down the server address:port.
+Connect.

 You should modify the default password "test" with a good one.
 See "pvpn -h" for more options.

 Features